 C Seek psychotherapeutic support to handle the stress that comes with divorce.

-This will take six months to a year at least, if they mutually agree to divorce.
+This will take six months to a year at least if they mutually agree to divorce.
 Your daughter needs support and empathy and a sense of security that her family and friends can provide in this time of crisis.
-How to go about filing for divorce, filing it for harassment, etc. all comes under the legal purview.
+How to go about filing for divorce, filing it for harassment, etc. all come under the legal purview.
 I am not the right person to speak with you about this.

 What I can suggest apart from the aforementioned points is, being patient.
-Practicing patience and loads of it.
+Practising patience and loads of it.
 Keep communication with your daughter open and be pragmatic.
 Despite all the chaos and emotional upset, their separation may make you as a mother, her pragmatic anchor – however, do seek inputs from a competent lawyer.